GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 `Rule:Use constraints sparsely, only easy constraints, but use them if necessary to maintain correctness of the model.`

+Note, that many constraints can be replaced by the formally more precise <<SCM_Attribute>>, <<SCM_typeOf>> and <<SCM_containedIn>> relations.

 ## Abstract Stereotypes

 Stereotypes can be marked as “abstract”.
-This means that they are not intended to be applied to any SAF system of interest model.
+This means that they are not intended to be applied to any SAF system model.
-The use of abstract stereotypes is recommended only if tagged values are to be bound to them and other non-abstract stereotype inherit those tagged values.
+An example for use of abstract stereotypes is tagged values are to be bound to them and other non-abstract stereotype inherit those tagged values.

 Example: